[Copilot Studio] Comparing methods for giving an agent KPI data for aggregation: chat attachments, file knowledge, and SharePoint

 Source: Use code interpreter to analyze structured data (preview) | Microsoft Learn

-Code interpreter enabled in Generative AI settings
+Code interpreter turned on in Settings > Generative AI

-5.4 Requesting Aggregation Without Attachment
+5.4 Request Aggregation Without Attachment

 In my environment, the agent first retrieved data from knowledge, then executed Python with the code interpreter.

-The aggregation results matched the acceptance criteria from 4.1 (CloudNova ARR YoY +20.0%, Datapeak +12.4%, StreamForge +10.2%, NRR and OPM all matched).
+The aggregation results matched the pass criteria from 4.1 (CloudNova ARR YoY +20.0%, Datapeak +12.4%, StreamForge +10.2%, NRR and OPM all matched).

 Code interpreter aggregating data retrieved from file knowledge

-Without any chat attachment or SharePoint setup, the agent was able to aggregate its own data using the code interpreter.
+Without chat attachment or SharePoint setup, the agent was able to aggregate its own data using the code interpreter.

-First, this is not an officially documented route.
+The first is that this is not an officially documented route.

-Second, how data is passed.
+The second is how data is passed.

-Third, file updates.
+The third is file updates.

 In the upload files method, files are static.
 So, if the file is updated, those updates aren't reflected in the uploaded version unless manually updated.